peterhinch/micropython-tft-gui/HARDWARE.md

 If the system is always to be powered by USB an option is to connect a Pololu S7V8F3 to the Pyboard Vin pin (which will be an output in this case), and use its 3.3V output to power the display.
 If doing this, use a good quality USB cable capable of handing the current involved.

+# Pyboard Free Pins

+The following I/O pins are unused by the interface and code:

+Y5-Y8, X9, X10, X17-X22, P18-P21 (LED pins)
+Ranges are inclusive.

+If not using brightness or power control it seems that _in extremis_ Pins Y3 and Y4 could be freed: they are initialised by the TFT constructor but could subsequently be re-defined and used for other purposes, along with timer 4.
+Note Robert Hammelrath is the author of this module; I haven't actually tried this...